Billy Cook (criminal): Crimes

 Cook then kidnapped another motorist, Robert Dewey, from Seattle.
 Sometime later, the traveling salesman tried to wrestle the gun from Cook, but was wounded in the process.
 The car left the road and careened into the desert.
 Cook murdered Dewey with a shot to the head.
 Dewey's body was found in Waldrip's abandoned car near Ogilby, California; Cook abandoned Dewey's car in Mexicali, Mexico.

 By this time, all law enforcement agencies throughout the U.S. Southwest were on the lookout for Cook, who had returned to Blythe.
 He kidnapped two other men, James Burke and Forrest Damron, who were on a hunting trip.
-He forced them to drive across the Mexican border to Santa Rosalía, where he was recognized by the local police chief, Luis Parra, who walked up to Cook, snatched the .32 revolver from his belt, and arrested him.
+He forced them to drive across the Mexican border to Santa Rosalía, where he was recognized by the local police chief, Luis Parra, who walked up to Cook, snatched the .32-caliber handgun from his belt, and arrested him.
 Since Mexico did not have an extradition policy with the United States at the time, a group of officers decided to physically push Cook across the border.
 He was immediately arrested.

+Cook was found with a small arsenal after his arrest, which consisted of the .32-caliber Colt 1903 handgun, a .38-caliber Smith & Wesson Model 10 revolver & two bolt-action rifles (a .22-caliber Remington Model 34 & a .270 Winchester Model 54).